Taylor Walls Player Props: Rays vs. Blue Jays

 Taylor Walls At The Plate

-- Walls is batting .269 with five doubles, two triples, seven home runs and 16 walks.
+- Walls has five doubles, two triples, seven home runs and 17 walks while hitting .261.

-- Looking at the 33 games he has played this season, he's homered in six of them (18.2%), and in 5.6% of his trips to the plate.
+- In 17.6% of his games this season, he has gone deep, and 5.4% of his trips to the plate.

-- Walls has had an RBI in 12 games this season (36.4%), including three multi-RBI outings (9.1%).
-He has also driven in three or more of his team's runs in two contests.
+- In 35.3% of his games this season, Walls has picked up at least one RBI.
+In three of those games (8.8%) he recorded two or more RBI, while he was responsible for three or more of his team's runs in two contests.

-- In 51.5% of his games this year, he has scored at least once.
-And he's had six games with multiple runs (18.2%).
+- He has scored in 17 games this season, with multiple runs six times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.